 While dealers spend a lot of money on marketing, often, most of that spend is directed at the sales department.
 But what about service?
 The largest revenue source for the dealership should certainly be worthy of a decent percentage of that budget.
 However, sadly that’s not usually what happens.

 How can service directors consistently get their message out to…Continue

 Added by Tim Clay on February 15, 2017 at 5:45am — No Comments

 A recent study by Forrester quantified the monetary effect of increasing customer experience scores by a single percent.
 The results were quite astonishing.

-A single one-point increase in customer experience can mean as much as an additional $873 million per year in revenue for auto manufacturers,…Continue
+A single one-point increase in customer experience can mean as much as an additional $873 million per year in revenue for auto manufacturers, and incremental revenue per customer of…Continue

 Added by Tim Clay on January 26, 2017 at 6:54am — No Comments